Monday's Closing Grain + LIvestock Futures Prices

 Ag Market News and Commodity Comments

-Boxed beef cutout values ended steady to weak on light demand and light to moderate offerings.
-Choice boxed beef was down .08 at 249.69 and select was .59 lower at 239.07.
+Boxed beef cutout values were lower on light to moderate demand and moderate offerings.
+Choice beef was down .44 at 255.10 and select was 1.81 lower at 246.57.